hugheylab/hugheyverse/readme.md

-The Dockerfile in this directory generates an image of Ubuntu + R + all R packages written by Jake Hughey et al. (currently 5).
+The Dockerfile in this directory generates an image that includes all R packages written by Jake Hughey et al. (currently 6).

 License: GPLv2